 What he produces must be standard and of good quality

-The fact that someone intentionally produce something that nobody else has produced is not enough to qualify him as being creative, his product must have some qualities that distinguish it as good work and it must come up to a certain standard generally acceptable in the related field/sphere, thus, to be creative in any field/sphere demands knowledge and understanding of that sphere.
+The fact that someone intentionally produces something that nobody else has produced is not enough to qualify him as being creative, his product must have some qualities that distinguish it as good work and it must come up to a certain standard generally acceptable in the related field/sphere, thus, to be creative in any field/sphere demands knowledge and understanding of that sphere.

 What is created should be judged to be of some value.

-This is closely related to the above is the criterion.
+This is closely related to the above criterion.
 It is necessary that the product of a creative man’s effort must be something useful and of importance to people either within the relevant profession or the originality of people outside it.

 What the creative person produces should be his own (not a copy or an imitation)

-This is the sense that it must be the outcome of his reasoning, planning or working out which represents his way of looking at that particular thing.
+This is the sense that it must be the outcome of his reasoning, planning, or working out which represents his way of looking at that particular thing.
 It should not be a copy an imitation or a representation of somebody else’s work.

 He should be able to give evidence of his creativity consistently.